brown9804/SAP-Overview/[notes]-SAP.md

 And it's importante to consider the Object-Oriented-Programming and Test-Driven-Development.

 <h2 align="center"> Test    </h2>
 Try to test using automated processes.
 It will help to decrease the defects leaking past the application building phase.

 <h2 align="center"> Deploy    </h2>
+We need to watch the transports.
+The transport is the mobile for any changes that are recorded for technical deployment.
+Try to do CD/CD which means Continuous Delivery and Continuous Deployment.